An Introduction to Sadaqah and Zakah

 ·

-does not consist in whether you face towards the east or the west.
-The righteous man is he who believes in
+consist in whether you face towards the east or the west.
+The righteous man is he who believes in Allah

-Allah and the Last Day, in the angels and the Scriptures and the prophets; who
+and the Last Day, in the angels and the Scriptures and the prophets; who for

 needy, to the wayfarers and to the beggars, and for the redemption of captives;